ocaml/opam/doc/pages/Manual.md

       when creating a fresh prefix through the `opam switch` command.
-    - <a id="opamflag-conf">`conf`</a>: this is a "`conf`" package, that is intended to document capabilities of the system, or the presence of software installed outside of opam.
+    - <a id="opamflag-conf">`conf`</a>: this is a "`conf`" package, that is intended to document capabilities of the system, or the presence of software installed outside of <span class="opam">opam</span>.
 As such, the package may not include a source URL or install anything, but just do some checks, and fail to install if they don't pass. `conf` packages should have a name starting with `conf-`, and include the appropriate